AdobeDocs/experience-manager-cloud-manager.en/help/using/configuring-pipeline.md

    ![](assets/Configuring_Pipeline_AEM-Sites.png)

+   Refer to [Authenticated Performance Testing](#authenticated-performance-testing) for more details.

    **AEM Assets:**

    Cloud Manager executes performance testing for AEM Assets programs by uploading assets repeatedly for a 30 minute test period and measuring the processing time for each asset as well as various system-level metrics.
 This capability can upload both images and PDF documents.
 The distribution of how many assets of each type are uploaded per minute is set in the Pipeline Setup or Edit screen.